 Keep reading to learn how these terms relate to business needs, how workflows help streamline procedures, and how you can automate your processes and procedures for increased efficiency.

 Another way to think about the difference between process and procedure is this: processes describe the “what,” while procedures answer the “how.”
-A process outlines the set of steps to follow for a particular goal.
+A process outlines the series of steps to follow for a particular goal.
 A procedure is a specified way of following the steps.

 Thus, the most notable difference between the two words is broad information vs. detailed information.
 Below is an example of how the two terms may function in practice.